What you'll learn

 }

-In this step you will define and use new shapes for previous/next connections and input/output connections.
+This step will define and use new shapes for previous/next connections and input/output connections.
 This takes three steps:

 1. Define new shape objects.